DanielMazurkiewicz/WebAI/README.md

                       // To consider activations: identity, binary, tanh, isrlu, relu, elu, softclip, sin, sinc, gauss,
                       // see https://www.wikiwand.com/en/Activation_function

+  // Declarative I/O processing can simplify or remove the need for callbacks
+  io: {
+    input: { normalize: { type: "rescale-linear", from: [0, 255], to: [0, 1] } },
+    output: { denormalize: { type: "one-hot-to-label", labels: ["cat", "dog"] } }
+  },

   layers: [8, 14, 8], // [ inputs, ... hidden ... , outputs ]

   setup: {    // field optional

     data: '', // Weights, biases, and other parameters ...
               // If string then base64 encoded setup data expected,
               // Can be also an array or typed array (of dataType),
               // If field not provided random values assumed

   }
 });

 // === Start of user provided normalization/denormalization callbacks ===
+// These are only needed if the declarative `io` block is not sufficient

 const normalizeInput = input => { // normalize input data to expected data range: 0 ..
 1
   // normalization code